r-fukutoku/ML410_Project3/index.md

 Recall that, in Adaboost,“shortcomings” are identified by high-weight data points.

-I Both high-weight data points and gradients tell us how to improve our model.
+Both high-weight data points and gradients tell us how to improve our model.

 Assume you have an regressor  𝐹  and, for the observation  𝑥𝑖  we make the prediction  𝐹(𝑥𝑖) .
 To improve the predictions, we can regard  𝐹  as a 'weak learner' and therefore train a decision tree (we can call it  ℎ ) where the new output is  𝑦𝑖−𝐹(𝑥𝑖) .
 Thus, there are increased chances that the new regressor